massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

         await download.Content.CopyToAsync(downloadFileStream);
     }

-    Console.WriteLine("\nLocate the local file in the data directory created earlier \n" + "to verify it was downloaded.");
+    Console.WriteLine("Locate the local file in the 'data' directory created earlier to verify it was downloaded.");
     Console.WriteLine("Press 'Enter' to continue.");
     Console.ReadLine();
     ```